Sunday, January 26, 2025

 THE CASE OF THE DUBIOUS DOLLARS

-We have already discussed how in the mid-1960s the price of silver moved upward and the US government was losing money every time it minted a coin whose face amount was less than the value of the silver contained within it.
+We have already discussed how in the mid-1960s the price of silver moved upward and the U.S. government was losing money every time it minted a coin whose face amount was less than the value of the silver contained within it.
 Prior to that time, banks throughout the country had vaults stuffed full of silver dollars (informally called "cartwheels" due to their large size)--a coin which generally did not circulate except in a few areas in the West and a coin which had not even been minted, due to lack of demand, since 1935.
 However, once silver prices soared, people flocked to the banks to exchange their paper currency for silver dollars.

 How much is a 1964 silver dollar worth?
 Hard to say.
-In theory, they were all destroyed before any were released for general circulation, so the question is, in theory, an academic one (the photo below is actually of an earlier dollar with an altered date).
+Supposedly, they were all destroyed before any were released for general circulation, so the question is, in theory, an academic one (the photo below is actually of an earlier dollar with an altered date).
 However, in reality, the issue remains open.
 In 1970, the Treasury discovered two of the thirty trial pieces, which had been circulated among government officials, and destroyed them.
 Where are the other 28?
-In addition, mint employees were given an opportunity during the striking of the coins to substitute an older silver dollar in exchange for one with the 1964 date, as at the time, the Treasury just needed to come up with 45 million more silver dollars, and it would not really matter if a few of them were not dated 1964.
+In addition, mint employees were given an opportunity during the striking of the coins to substitute an older silver dollar in exchange for one with the 1964 date, as at the time, the Treasury just needed to come up with 45 million more silver dollars, and it would not have really mattered if a few of them were not dated 1964.
 After the production was halted, the workers were instructed to bring any such 1964 coins back for melting, but who knows if all of the dollars returned to the fold.
 Further, the 1964 coins were not individually counted or inspected prior to melting--just weighed in mass.
 A devious employee could have thrown an older silver dollar (which, of course, would weigh the same) into the pile and retrieved a 1964 one, and no one would have known the difference.

 By Wehwalt (Own work) [Public domain, CC BY-SA 3.0